John Williams, 1st Baron Williams of Thame: Life

 Williams was the son of Sir John Williams of Burghfield in Berkshire, and his wife, Elizabeth, the daughter and eventual heiress of Richard Moore also of Burghfield and of Preston Candover in Hampshire.
 Williams, who was of Welsh descent, was a kinsman of Sir Richard Williams (alias Cromwell) whose father, Morgan Williams, married Thomas Cromwell's sister, Katherine.
 He is an alleged, but unproven great-grandson of Jasper Tudor, Duke of Bedford, making him third cousin to the English monarchs Edward VI, Mary I and Elizabeth I.

 He became receiver of Thame Abbey in 1535.
 The Abbot of Thame, Robert King, was a relation by marriage.
 In the same year, he was appointed Treasurer of the King's Jewels jointly with Thomas Cromwell.

 He was heavily involved in the Dissolution of the Monasteries and obtained Thame Abbey and its lands, and the Priory of Elsing Spittle in Cripplegate, London.
 He also had a palace at Rycote which Henry VIII and Catherine Howard visited on their honeymoon.

 In 1541 there was a fire at the Priory of Elsing Spittle while Williams was in residence.
 The fire started in the long gallery and some of the king's jewels were damaged.
 Rebels targeted him in 1549 and killed the deer in his park.
 Under Edward VI his accounts as Master of the Jewel House and as Treasurer of the Court of Augmentations were audited and he was censured and imprisoned.

 Later, he rose in favour with Queen Mary I for having declared for her party so early.
-Her sister, Elizabeth I, liked him because he had been kind to her during her imprisonment.
+Williams was appointed Chamberlain of the households of Mary and Philip in 1554.
+Williams, Ralph Chamberlain, and Henry Bedingfield escorted Mary's sister, Elizabeth I, from Woodstock Palace to Hampton Court in April 1555.
+Elizabeth liked Williams because he had been kind to her during her imprisonment.

 He served as High Sheriff of Berkshire and Oxfordshire for 1538.

 Williams died at Ludlow Castle on 14 October 1559 and his body was brought back to Rycote to lie in state in the great chamber of his mansion, then taken to Thame for burial.

 Only a fragment of the stable of his house at Rycote survives, but there are engravings of the house by Henry Winstanley and Jan Kip.

 Williams gave his name to the school he founded, Thame School, Thame, Oxfordshire, also known as Lord Williams's School, Thame.
 He bequeathed a sum of money to create an establishment of learning for all comers.
 The school was founded in 1559.
 The school has been a grammar school and is now a comprehensive school.
 The boarding element of the school closed in 1990.